iterative/dvc.org/content/docs/command-reference/experiments/show.md

 ## Example: Tabular data

-> This example is based on the `evaluate.dvc` stage file of our
+> This example is based on our
 > [Get Started](/doc/tutorials/get-started/experiments), where you can find the
 > actual source code.